stellar/stellar-dbt-public/models/docs/universal.md

 The start date for the batch interval.
 When taken with the date in the batch_id, the date represents the interval of ledgers processed.
 The batch run date can be seen as a proxy of closed_at for a ledger.
 {% enddocs %}

+{% docs batch_insert_ts %}
+The timestamp in UTC when a batch of records was inserted into the database.
+This field can help identify if a batch executed in real time or as part of a backfill.
+The timestamp should not be used during ad hoc analysis and is useful for data engineering purposes.
+{% enddocs %}

 {% docs address %}
 The address of the account.
 The address is the account's public key encoded in base32.
 All account addresses start with a `G`
 {% enddocs %}